 Urinary tract infections (UTIs) are the most common bacterial infections diagnosed in older adults.
 Unfortunately, recurrent UTIs can occur regularly in some men and women.

-The good news is that there are ways to reduce the risk of recurrent urinary tract infections by changing your habits and taking self-care measures.
+The good news is that there are ways to reduce the risk of recurrent urinary tract infections by changing your habits and taking self-care measures to improve your overall urinary health.
 Many healthcare providers now recommend taking a probiotic supplement for UTI prevention.
 In this post, we’ll discuss how urinary tract infection probiotics work and give tips on choosing and using them.

 Common Causes and Symptoms of UTI